fgh95/DrugLinker/README.md

 # DrugLinker

 This package is a very simple tool to obtain all unique drug identifiers that match a specific input string.
-It does so by matching synonyms with drugbank vocabulary of term synonyms.
+ It does so by matching the input term with DrugBank open-data vocabulary : https://www.drugbank.ca/releases/latest#open-data.

 First, let's install this package by running: